-- 6.9 Monitoring is important to understand the characteristics of an area, assessing the impact of policies upon this area and consequently whether the strategy is delivering sustainable development.
-The data collected through monitoring therefore allows for a review, and subsequently a potential modification, of the policies contained within this Plan. - 6.10 The planned approach is based on the evidence available at the time of plan preparation.
-However, as the data that has informed plan preparation changes and is updated over time there will be a need to monitor what is happening and to respond in the most appropriate way. - 6.11 The Council is required to produce an Annual Monitoring Report (AMR) to review the progress of Local Development Documents against the milestones set out in the Local Development Scheme and assess the extent to which the policies in the documents are being achieved. - 6.12 A comprehensive suite of performance indicators and targets has been developed to help inform the monitoring process and these will provide the basis for the AMR.
+6.9 Monitoring is important to understand the characteristics of an area, assessing the impact of policies upon this area and consequently whether the strategy is delivering sustainable development.
+The data collected through monitoring therefore allows for a review, and subsequently a potential modification, of the policies contained within this Plan.

+6.10 The planned approach is based on the evidence available at the time of plan preparation.
+However, as the data that has informed plan preparation changes and is updated over time there will be a need to monitor what is happening and to respond in the most appropriate way.

+6.11 The Council is required to produce an Annual Monitoring Report (AMR) to review the progress of Local Development Documents against the milestones set out in the Local Development Scheme and assess the extent to which the policies in these documents are being achieved.

+6.12 A comprehensive suite of performance indicators and targets has been developed to help inform the monitoring process and these will provide the basis for the AMR.
 These will integrate with national indicators and targets as appropriate, whilst if national indicators change then the monitoring framework will be amended to adjust to the new indicators.
-Dialogue with, and Annual Monitoring Reports of, the district councils will be examined each year to assess whether the supply of aggregates might be restricting housing and/ or commercial developments, and if it is, the MPA's own AMR will consider how the problem could be rectified. - 6.13 The proposed monitoring framework was consulted upon as part of the Minerals Development Document: Preferred Approach consultation that took place between November 2011 and January 2012.
-No significant issues arose with regard to the monitoring framework and no new indicators were suggested.
-As such the following monitoring framework remains the same as that found In the Minerals Development Document: Preferred Approach December 2010.
-The one exception is the addition of a target to create a minimum of 200 hectares of UK priority habitat creation in Essex by 2029 through mineral site restoration or through contributions to support off-site enhancements in proximity to the extraction site.
-This is expressed in Policy SS11, with the 200ha figure itself being derived from a national habitat creation target as expressed Of this 200ha target, 60ha is to be comprised of open mosaic habitats (essentially a mixture of habitats) on previously developed land, 50ha is to be restored to lowland heath and lowland dry acid grassland and a further 50ha to reedbeds.
-Further information is contained within Appendix F of the Minerals Development Document: Preferred Approach 2010.
+Dialogue with, and Annual Monitoring Reports (AMR) of, the district/ borough/ city councils will be examined each year to assess whether the supply of aggregates or the MPA might be restricting housing and/ or commercial developments, and if it is, the MPA's own AMR will consider how the problem could be rectified.

+6.13 The proposed monitoring framework addresses the target to create a minimum of 200 hectares of UK priority habitat creation in Essex by 2029 through mineral site restoration or through contributions to support off-site enhancements in proximity to the extraction site.
+This is expressed in Policy S12.
+Of this 200ha target, 60ha is to be comprised of open mosaic habitats (essentially a mixture of habitats) on previously developed land, 50ha is to be restored to lowland heath and lowland dry acid grassland and a further 50ha to reed beds.

-- 6.14 A full plan review will take place within five years of the date of adoption of the plan, and within five years of each previous review, as part of a monitor and manage approach to forward planning.
+6.14 A full plan review will take place within five years of the date of adoption of the plan, and within five years of each previous review, as part of a monitor and manage approach to forward planning.
 Data gathered through the monitoring framework will be used to ascertain whether the plan is being effective in its contribution to facilitating sustainable growth and development.
-A second trigger is also in place; should annual monitoring show a fall in either the sand and gravel, silica sand or brick clay landbanks to below the national minimum requirement of seven years, ten years and 25 years respectively, a review of the plan will also be initiated. - Additionally, the NPPF introduced the requirement to produce a Local Aggregates Assessment (LAA) to assist in the planning of a steady and adequate supply of aggregates.
+A second trigger is also in place; should annual monitoring show a fall in either the sand and gravel, silica sand or brick clay land banks to below the national minimum requirement of seven years, ten years and 25 years respectively, a review of the plan will also be initiated.

+6.15 Additionally, the NPPF introduced the requirement to produce a Local Aggregate Assessment (LAA) to assist in the planning of a steady and adequate supply of aggregates.
 The LAA produced to aid in the monitoring of the MLP includes an assessment of a rolling ten year's average of sand and gravel sales, and this will be updated annually.
-The resulting averages will be compared to our planned provision and Permitted Reserves to ensure that Essex continues mineral supply appropriate amount of to facilitate sustainable development.
+The resulting averages will be compared to our planned provision and Permitted Reserves to ensure that Essex supplies appropriate mounts of mineral to facilitate sustainable development.
 The assessments made by the LAA will be taken into account when the Minerals Local Plan itself is subjected to full review under the parameters set out in the preceding paragraph.